 Total deal volumes

 North American acquirers, in particular, are poised to drive further cross-border expansion in Europe, spurred by shared language, business practices, and entrepreneurial DNA.
-While regional partnerships will continue within Europe, its openness to diverse foreign buyers is critical to maximizing deal potential on the global stage.
+While regional partnerships will continue within Europe, openness to diverse foreign buyers is critical to maximizing deal potential on the global stage.

 Strategic vs. financial acquisitions